 The Bitcoin boom shows no sign of slowing down.
 As JPMorgan backs Bitcoin as the new gold and CBOE plans to trade Bitcoin futures, many speculate that widespread adoption of virtual currency is within sight.
 Bitcoin ATMS are popping up in droves to meet demand, but they are meeting some challenges.

 Different kiosks have different requirements, some even require the user to have an existing Bitcoin exchange account in order to conduct transactions using the machine.
 While a bitcoin kiosk looks a lot like your run of the mill ATM, they don’t connect to your bank account.
 Instead, they connect you with the Bitcoin exchange.
 When you use the machine to purchase Bitcoin, you insert cash and the machine moves the money to a public key on the blockchain, giving you virtual Bitcoins in exchange.
-The transaction does not run through a bank or a traditional bank account.The first known bitcoin ATM popped up in Vancouver, Canada in late 2013.
-The original Robocoin machines ceased operations in 2016 and many have been converted to run other bitcoin ATM software.
-The United States received their first machines in late 2013 and early 2014 in New Mexico and Las Vegas.
-In 2017, the United States is now home to over 800 bitcoin kiosks and rising.
+The transaction does not run through a bank or a traditional bank account.

-BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the virtual currency industry.
-Our network of Bitcoin-friendly banks and services helps protect from the threat of bank discontinuance.
+BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the crypto industry.
+Our network of crypto-friendly banks and services helps protect from the threat of bank discontinuance.